 3.1.1 NPAC OP GUI - NPAC Personnel create NPA-NXX-X Information, where the Block Holder SPID is the same as the Code Holder SPID and the NPAC SMS schedules the Number Pool Block create, and the NPAC SMS activates upon scheduled date and time.- Success Success

+Chapter 10, test case 4.1.5, update pre-req 1.

+Verify that the NPA-NXX-X for the Number Pool Block that Service Provider Personnel will attempt to create during this Test Case exists and the Effective Date has passed.
+The code holder should be different than the block holder.

 Chapter 10, test case 4.2.1, delete step 11.